rpicon320/ECC-Core-Updates/replit.md

   - Enhanced error messages for quota exceeded and API key issues
   - Feature ready for production use when valid OpenAI API key with quota is provided
   - Updated to use GPT-3.5-turbo model for cost efficiency per user preference
+  - Modified AI prompt to generate patient-friendly descriptions explaining what diagnosis means to users
+  - Focus on simple, clear language that helps patients understand their conditions